 Study sessions give City Council the chance to work on a particular issue or set of issues.
 While council may give direction to city staff during a study session, no votes are cast during these meetings.
 Both City Council meetings and study sessions are open to the public, but only City Council meetings have open comment/public hearings.

 Open comment is held at the beginning of City Council meetings and provides an opportunity for speakers to address any issue(s) NOT scheduled for a public hearing.
-Sign up online begins 6 p.m. the Thursday prior to the council meeting and closes the following Monday at 2 p.m.
+The sign-up form will open at 8 a.m. the Friday prior to the meeting and will close at 2 p.m. the Wednesday before the meeting.
 Special City Council meetings generally do not have open comment.

 Public hearings are identified on the agenda and are separate from open comment.
-Sign-up online begins at 6 p.m. the Thursday prior to the council meeting and closes at 4 p.m. the day of the meeting.
+The sign-up form will open at 8 a.m. the Friday prior to the meeting and will close at 2 p.m. the Wednesday before the meeting.